Meeting Street Academy students learning 2 to 5 grade levels above their peers

 Speaking of filling buckets students are set up with credit union accounts to learn financial literacy.

-“I feel happy because I saved all my money up my Christmas money and my birthday money,” Jamarion Anderson, an MSA 3rd grader, said.
+“I feel happy because I saved all my money up my Christmas money and my birthday money,” Jamarion Anderson, a MSA third-grader, said.

-And many have well educated mentors from the community to guide them from 2nd grade until graduation.
+And many have well educated mentors from the community to guide them from second-grade until graduation.

 “I think if we want to change the game in education we have to try a few things differently,” Hackler said.
 And there’s a little bit of a secret sauce at Meeting Street but nothing everybody else couldn’t do.”